1 Year Foundation Course in Performing Arts

 Finance options are available and there are some funding opportunities; please enquire for further details.

-Wednesdays are 'Workshop Days', visiting faculty and industry professionals hone our students' technique, teach unique skills and/or dance styles, offering our students experience of professional choreography and technical requirements.
+Wednesdays are 'Workshop Days'; visiting faculty and industry professionals hone our students' technique, teach new skills and/or dance styles and offer our students a wider experience of professional choreography and technical requirements.
 We are proud of our highly qualified and varied faculty, enabling our students to forge important professional connections and gain insight into the theatrical world.
-They will gain knowledge of the performing arts, as a performer, manager, technician and teacher for the theatre, television and film industry.
+They will gain knowledge of the performing arts as a performer, manager, technician and teacher for the theatre, television and film industries.

 Our curriculum also ensures that students are taught key employment skills; students are coached in audition technique, film and video work, voice-overs, green screen, CVs, show reels, digital and social media skills, funding and professional bodies such as Equity, employment contracts and even tax, insurance and accountancy.

-We teach our students how to take care of their physical health through fitness, nutrition and safe dance practices, and we also teach our students how to take care of their psychological health through well-being classes and by connecting them with our well-being lead, Dr. Sarah Raspin.
+We teach our students how to take care of their physical health through fitness, nutrition and safe dance practices.
+We also teach our students how to take care of their psychological health through well-being classes and by connecting them with our well-being lead, Dr. Sarah Raspin.

 Students on the 1 year Foundation Course will have many varied opportunities to perform, including: